Health Spending Account

 - IUOE 882: Eligible for $400 per calendar year until December 31, 2017.

-- Management & Professional: Eligible for $125 per calendar year.
+- Management & Professional: Eligible for $325 per calendar year for 2017 and 2018 and $200 per calendar year for 2019 onwards.
 Paymaster and TRIUMF M&P employees are not eligible for the HSA benefit.

 Eligibility for new hires